Lose some, win some

 One more time for the people in the back:

 • Medications available.
 Hims and Mochi offer access to GLP-1 injections and weight loss pills.
-Mochi has a few more options.
-Hims has prescription anti-nausea medication and custom oral weight loss kits.
+Hims offers access to personalized weight loss medication kits.

 • The process.
 To get started with Hims, complete an online assessment.
 You typically won’t need to do a phone or video call, though some states require it.
-If you’re a good candidate, you’ll get a prescription, and medication is delivered to your door.
-You’ll get unlimited access to providers throughout your treatment.
+If a licensed provider trained in weight management deems you a good candidate, you’ll get a prescription, and medication is delivered to your door at no extra cost.
+You’ll get ongoing, unlimited access to providers throughout your treatment.
 With Mochi, you’ll fill out an online assessment and then have a video call with a healthcare provider to go over your answers.
-If eligible, you’ll get a prescription, and medication is delivered to your door.
-You’ll have video check-ins with providers.
+If eligible, you’ll get a prescription.

 That’s a wrap for Hims versus Mochi.